In first full day in office, Biden tackles multiple crises

 Biden criticized Trump’s vaccine rollout as “a dismal failure” and called his own goal of administering 100 million vaccine doses within 100 days “one of the greatest operational challenges our nation has ever undertaken.”

 But averaging 1 million doses a day appears to be a goal that is already being surpassed.
-The number of vaccines administered over the past week was about 940,000 each day, according to a tally by Bloomberg using data from the Centers for Disease Control and Prevention.
-And on Wednesday, 1.6 million doses were administered, the data show.
+The average number of vaccines administered over the past week was about 936,000, according to a Washington Post tally using data from state reports and the Centers for Disease Control and Prevention.
+On Thursday, the number was 1,057,369.

 Biden bristled on Thursday when asked whether his goal was ambitious enough.
 “When I announced it, you all said it’s not possible,” he said.
 “Come on, give me a break, man.”

-At the same time, Dr. Anthony Fauci, who is spearheading Biden’s COVID-19 response, said he felt far freer than he had under Trump to provide accurate, science-based information.
-“The idea that you can get up here and talk about what you know, what the science is, and know that’s it — let the science speak — it is somewhat of a liberating feeling,” Fauci said.
+At the same time, Dr. Anthony Fauci, who is spearheading Biden’s covid-19 response, said he felt far freer than he had under Trump to provide accurate, science-based information.
+“The idea that you can get up here and talk about what you know, what the science is, and know that’s it – let the science speak – it is somewhat of a liberating feeling,” Fauci said.

 Biden plans to move quickly on other fronts beyond coronavirus as well.
 On Friday, he will sign executive orders tackling the economy, which continues to struggle, with nearly 16 million people claiming benefits as of Jan.
 2, the last week the information was available.